 Introduction to Oral Radiology

 2 Credits Per Quarter, 6 Credits Total / Quarters 5-7 (Autumn-Spring, Second Year)

 A course using lecture, lab/pre-clinic/clinic, and seminars to teach physical, biological, technical, and diagnostic aspects of oral radiology.
 Through lectures, laboratories, and seminars, the course emphasizes various radiographic techniques and interpretation as an essential component of gathering information for diagnosis and treatment planning.

-Lecture topics include: an introduction to radiology; radiation physics; radiation biology; radiation protection; geometry and principles of projection geometry; intraoral and extraoral techniques; principles of digital radiography; evaluation of radiographs; normal anatomy; principles of film processing; quality assurance; infection control; panoramic radiography; occlusal and lateral jaw techniques and anatomy; describing pathology; dental caries; periodontal pathology; periapical pathology; modern imaging modalities including digital dental radiography; cone beam computed tomography; magnetic resonance imaging, multislice computed tomography, and ultrasonography; localization techniques; maxillary sinus anatomy and pathology; and psychological aspects and observer variation in radiographic interpretation.
-Seminar topics include: intraoral and panoramic radiographic technique and review; evaluation and quantification of caries; periodontal disease; periapical inflammatory changes; panoramic review; radiographic reporting; localization; pathology of the jaw bones.
+Lecture topics include: an introduction to radiology; radiation physics; radiation biology; radiation protection; geometry and principles of projection geometry; intraoral and extraoral techniques; principles of digital radiography; evaluation of radiographs; normal anatomy; quality assurance; infection control; panoramic radiography; occlusal and oblique lateral jaw techniques and anatomy; describing pathology; dental caries; periodontal pathology; periapical pathology; modern imaging modalities including two dimensional digital dental radiography; cone beam computed tomography; magnetic resonance imaging, multislice computed tomography, and ultrasonography; localization techniques; maxillary sinus anatomy and pathology; and psychological aspects and observer variation in radiographic interpretation.
+Seminar topics include: intraoral and panoramic radiographic technique and review; evaluation and quantification of caries; periodontal disease; periapical inflammatory changes; panoramic review; radiographic reporting; cone beam CT; pathology of the jaw bones.

 To successfully meet the requirements of this course, the student is expected to attend lectures, seminars, and clinical sessions, and demonstrate her/his understanding of lectures, seminars and clinical exercises through midterm and final examinations for the three quarters.